seifeddinedridi/smallvpt/README.md

 Feel free to play with it as you like, if you render something cool or spot an error, please let me know ;)

-I apologize in advance for the noise; my computer is not fast enough to clear them, and I can't afford an overnight render due to the untolerable sound of a choking CPU :).
+I apologize in advance for the noise; my computer is not fast enough to clear it, and I can't afford an overnight render due to the untolerable sound of a choking CPU :)

-Without further ado, here is a couple of renders showing what it is capable of:
+Without further ado, here are a couple of renders showing what it is capable of:

 ![My image](https://raw.github.com/D-POWER/smallvpt/master/Renders/Foggy%20Cornell%20Box%20-%20%5B10000spp%5D.png)